 Level 0 - Our Microform collection is held on Level 0, along with a Microform scanner to allow you to view the material.

 You are able to book audiovisual material for a specific time, even if it is currently checked out.
 Just make a request as you usually would, and select "Make a future booking".
+See the Course Reserves page for information about placing items (including AV material) on Course Reserve.
 Contact staff if you need any assistance.

 Our audiovisual material is covered by the Copyright Act 1994, which means that you cannot copy any of the material.
 There is one exception to this: any programme recorded off air under the University’s Screenrights licence may be copied by any staff member or student provided it is for university teaching or study related purposes and provided the copy is labelled in accordance with the Screenrights licence.